xianghanmei/movie-recommender/README.md

 ## Installation

-If you do not use a docker to run this app, you can manually set up the environment by first install the dependencies in 'requirements.txt'.
+If you do not use a docker to run this app, you can manually set up the environment by first install the dependencies in `requirements.txt`.
 But it is recommended to use the dokerized version to run the app.
 Pleaw refer to [Dockerization] for more information.
 ```bash
 pip install -r requirements.txt
 ```